 Many companies now offer additional health and wellbeing services as an employee perk, or even as part of the overall health and wellbeing policy.

 Free counselling, a lone worker device, gym membership, or even an employee wellbeing programme will all help keep your employees healthy, safe and happy.
+Exercise is an incredibly effective way of boosting mental health.

 Offering practical ways to support your lone worker’s mental and physical health will mean they can access help when they need it.